 Medical payments coverage pays for medical expenses for a designated period of time following the accident, up to your policy’s dollar limits, and it includes funeral expenses.
 Payments are made regardless of who is to blame for the accident.
 Medical payments cover you, your family members, and other passengers in your car.

 Closely related to the hit and run accident is the “Miss & Run Accident” where a phantom vehicle causes injury, death, or property damage without making physical contact and leaves the accident scene.
 For example, car A (the Phantom Vehicle”) runs car B off the road without making contact.

 To recovery under uninsured motorist, persons injured in car B will have to show by an independent and disinterested witness, that the injury was the result of the actions of the driver of another vehicle whose identity is unknown or who is uninsured or underinsured.

 If you suffered personal injuries or property damage in a hit and run car accident and need help with exploring hit and run insurance coverage and any applicable options, you may be facing important legal and practical deadlines.
 Lavis Law Firm – Personal Injury & Accident Attorney will discuss your hit and run claim with you immediately.
 If we agree to handle your case, we will do so on a contingency fee basis.
 No fee is owed if there is no recovery.
 You only pay if we win your case.
-For a FREE CASE REVIEW, contact a New Orleans auto accident attorney at 504-834-4000 or complete our online form.
+For a FREE CASE REVIEW, contact a New Orleans auto accident attorney at 504-834-4000 or complete our online form below.